 A visit to the gallery begins with a walk through a few ornate and luxurious halls of the palace.
-Notable rooms are The Ballroom, formerly known as the Music Room, tha contains silk-covered walls and crystal wall sconces; and a vast hall known as the Poussin Room, decorated with landscapes of the Roman Campagna by Gaspard Dughet, the brother-in-law of Nicolas Poussin.
+Notable rooms are The Ballroom, formerly known as the Music Room, which contains silk-covered walls and crystal wall sconces, and a vast hall known as the Poussin Room, decorated with landscapes of the Roman Campagna by Gaspard Dughet, the brother-in-law of Nicolas Poussin.

 The Aldobrandini Gallery (First Wing)